Why study Architecture?

 A portfolio of design, art, or other graphic work is optional.
 The portfolio is an opportunity to demonstrate your design abilities, artistic talents, or other information you deem pertinent to your application.
 The content does not have to be architectural if your background is in another discipline.
 Written project statements to accompany visual work are helpful.
 Portfolios are submitted online.
 We do not accept hard copies of portfolios.

 Three letters of recommendation from persons who are in a position to evaluate your abilities and your potential for success as a graduate student are required.
-There is no standard form to fill out; instead, based on information you provide in your application recommenders will be emailed instructions on the process for submitting letters of recommendation.
+There is no standard form to fill out; instead, based on the information you provide in your application, recommenders will be emailed instructions on the process for submitting letters of recommendation.

 A summary of your academic and professional experiences is required.

 A two-page statement of your interest in graduate study in architecture is required.
 This should be a concise, articulate presentation of your academic and career goals, and any specific interests you have in architectural topics for graduate research and design.
 It should reflect your prior intellectual and professional engagement with these issues, and may also provide some additional perspective on the work illustrated in the portfolio.